smaxwellstewart/smaxwellstewart.com/plugins/web/articles/Re-Names-and-Diversity.md

 Out in cyber-space, there are new 21st century debates to be had on the appropriateness of nipples.

-## Open-source high-tech Ren and Stimpy diversity nipples.
-No less, no more.
+### Open-source high-tech Ren and Stimpy diversity nipples.

 Ok time to explain.

-'Hapi' is an open source tech project I contribute to.
+'Hapi' is an [open source](http://github.com/hapijs/hapi) tech project I contribute to.
 Open source means the code is free for anyone to use, there is a public place where it can be downloaded and the code is maintained by the community that uses the code.
 This is not my job, though I use Hapi sometimes in my work.
 This is what open-source means; anyone can use the code, but no one person can own it.

 This particular open-source project was started by [Eran Hammer](), who is a different kind of project leader than most.
 He is openly gay and has written some really encouraging things about tackling the big bad [diversity](http://hueniverse.com/2013/07/10/diversity-2/) problem in tech.
 In the depressing days of gamergate this is highly needed.